25 Oct 38%

 The plan was set in motion, there was no turning back now.
 The worst thing was that despite being the only one of us not trained for covert operations it was me who had to go out and actually fiddle with the weapons of mass destruction.
 And I could not argue myself out of that arrangement: I had a personal force field after all, which would give me a fighting chance if things go SNAFU fast.
 And Tia would be protected by the ship’s own force field, while able to support me with sniper fire by shooting through the opening in the shuttle’s side, which the AI had conveniently created, letting cool and salty ocean air inside.
 Being a trained sniper, well-versed with her favoured weapon, she was the best girl for the job.
 That left me to do the dirty work.

-I put on my alien red cap and tightened the back strap – losing it might prove fatal.
+I put on my alien red cap and tightened the back strap – having it blown off by the oncoming wing would be stupid at best, and might prove fatal at worst.
 Tia was lying in the cabin behind the front seats, her Tavor carefully positioned to point at the glowing circle in the air, marking the opening on the other side of the shuttle, her legs spread wide apart, face immobile like a stone mask.
 She was the one with her gun.
 “I could never look that good with it, even if I tried,” I thought.

 “Stations one to six confirmed, base out,” I heard over my audio feed.